shabin5785/LearnAngularJS/Doc_1.md

 - A component is a TS class that angular is able to instantiate.
 We define a normal TS class and add angular code to make it a component.
 For this we use TS feature called decorators.
 Decorators allows us to enhance classes.
 So here make the normal TS class a component.
 We add @component annotation and then give meta data to it like the selectore, tempalte etc

 - After creating a component we have to register it in the module.

+- In module: boostrap to startup, declaration for components and imports for importing other modules.